 Stat Up III

-Raise an ability score of 14 or 15 by 1 point.
+Raise an ability score that is currently 18 or lower by 1 point.
 This can be taken multiple times.

 Raise a 2 point affinity to a 3 point affinity.
 This can be taken multiple times, once for each ability.